 DILUTION.
-Dilution is likely to occur upon conversion of the Series A Stock and the exercise of the Second Warrants, and also upon the exercise of other outstanding stock options and warrants.
-The Series A Stock can be converted into shares of the Company's Common Stock at any time.
+Dilution is likely to occur upon conversion of the Company's outstanding preferred stock, and also upon the exercise of outstanding stock options and warrants.
+The Series A Stock, Series B Stock and Series C Stock can be converted into shares of the Company's Common Stock at any time at a discount to the then market price of the Company's Common Stock.
 See "Shares Eligible for Future Sale."